jjzsilva9/jjzsilva9/README.md

 I'm interested in graphics and AI!

 I'm currently working on:
-- Computer Graphics with OpenGL
+- Computer Graphics with OpenGL - see <a href="https://github.com/jjzsilva9/opengl-graphics">here</a>
+- Predicting the outcome of roulette using deep vision models (sounds crazy but actually possible - see <a href="https://pubs.aip.org/aip/cha/article-abstract/22/3/033150/912665/Predicting-the-outcome-of-roulette?redirectedFrom=fulltext">here</a>)
-- Developing a racing game in Unreal Engine 5
+- Developing a racing game in Unreal Engine 5 - <a href="https://github.com/jjzsilva9/Future-Racing">here</a>
-- A multiplayer VR game in Unity
+- A multiplayer VR game in Unity - <a href="https://github.com/batunii/Project_X">here</a>
 - Real-time Animation in UE5

 📫 How to reach me **jjzsilva99@gmail.com**